cnicolaou/openid_active_record_store/README.markdown

 of accessing various databases and abstract details away from what this plugin really is suppose to do.

+This CLONE brings ruby 1.9.2 compatibility and Heroku (postgres) friendliness.

 Who should use this?
 --------------------